 Greatest Challenge Yet for Pro Wrestling Stories Author Jim Phillips

-Jim Phillips, one of the great authors and wrestling historians here at Pro Wrestling Stories, is in a bad way after being paralyzed on January 21st, 2023.
+Jim Phillips, one of the great authors and wrestling historians here at Pro Wrestling Stories, is in a bad way after being paralyzed in early 2023.
 Learn his story and how you can help him reach his goal of taking his first steps again.

 Pro Wrestling Stories author Jim Phillips was paralyzed on January 21st, 2023.
 Click the photo to learn more about how you can help.
 Any contribution, small or large, means the world to him and supports him on his journey of taking his first steps again.